USA

 Reactions with HBr

-Erone taught Hannah 16 days ago
+Erone taught Hannah about 2 months ago

 Erone and Hannah reviewed two chemistry quizzes, addressing stoichiometry, limiting reactants, acid-base reactions, gas laws, and thermodynamics.
 Hannah practiced applying these concepts to quiz questions, focusing on unit conversions and problem-solving strategies.
 They scheduled a follow-up session to complete the review and address remaining questions.